DUI FAQs (Part 2)

 Normally, the attorney will conduct a very thorough interview of the motorist before accepting the case.
 The attorney will review the traffic tickets, the breath test report, and all written documents associated with the arrest.
 The initial interview will often require one hour to ninety minutes in length.
 Every facet of the case and the applicable law will be discussed.
 The interview is completely confidential and all information is held in strictest confidence.
 If the attorney decides to accept the case, the attorney will then offer the motorist a detailed written contract to review.
 If the motorist agrees to the terms of the contract, the motorist then becomes the client, and the attorney will then start the representation process.

 The attorney will file a Notice of Appearance and Plea of Not Guilty on behalf of the client.
-The next step is to file a petition for administrative hearing with the Department of Public Safety.
+The next step is to file a petition for administrative hearing with the Alabama Law Enforcement Agency.
 The petition for administrative hearing must be filed within ten (10) days of the arrest, or the license suspension will take effect in 45 days.
 The attorney will also file a petition for discovery on the district attorney to obtain all discoverable evidence permitted by law.
-Additionally, the attorney will file a request for breath test data with the Department of Forensic Science.
+The attorney will file a request for breath test data with the Department of Forensic Science.
 Then the attorney will undertake a very detailed investigation of the traffic stop and the scene of the arrest.
 Digital photos or video may be taken of the location of the arrest and the field sobriety tests.
 Additionally, the attorney may hire a private investigator to conduct a field investigation and locate witnesses who may offer favorable evidence to assist in defense of the case.

 The attorney will also research applicable statutes and case law to determine legal defenses that may be utilized in this specific case and, if warranted, file a pre-trial motion to suppress the arrest on grounds the evidence was illegally obtained or failed to meet legal standards.
 Many DUI cases are won by the defense by successfully arguing pre-trial suppression motions.
 The time involved in preparation for an effective DUI defense will often exceed 15 to 20 hours of work prior to trial.
 The client should realize the key to an effective defense is preparation, preparation, and more preparation.

-Attorney fees for defense of a misdemeanor DUI can range from $1500 to $7500, with the average fee being approximately $3000 to $3500 for bench trial in the municipal or district court and a significantly higher fee for trial in the circuit court.
+Attorney fees for defense of a misdemeanor DUI case can range from $1500 to $7500, with the average fee being approximately $3500 to $5000 for bench trial in the municipal or district court and a significantly higher fee for trial in the circuit court.
 In addition, the client will be responsible for payment of any “extra” fees such as the fee required to hire an expert witness, private investigator, accident reconstructionist, or other specialist.

 The attorney’s fee is dependent on a number of factors which include:

-- Whether the defendant has previously been convicted of DUI within the past 5 years, and whether the current offense a second, third, or fourth offense.
+- Whether the defendant has previously been convicted of DUI within the past 10 years, in or out of state, and whether the current offense a second, third, or fourth offense.

 - Whether the motorist is currently on probation as a result of a previous DUI conviction.

-- The defendant’s blood alcohol level at the time of arrest and any aggravating or mitigating factors.
+- The defendant’s blood alcohol level at the time of arrest, especially if the blood alcohol level was .15% or greater, and any aggravating or mitigating factors.

 - Whether or not the motorist is facing “double minimum punishment” under Alabama’s new DUI laws.